Sectors that are surviving: IT & technology | Healthcare and public sector, charity and social work

 These are sectors and industries that we think are likely to stay relatively resilient throughout the pandemic, have adapted in interesting or unexpected ways and/or will be able to bounce back quickly once lockdown restrictions are lifted.

-The country-wide lockdown reinforced how crucial technology can be in allowing people to communicate with each other.
-While many businesses are returning (or have returned) to operating ‘as normal’, the widespread adoption of home/remote working and business communication platforms (such as Zoom, Microsoft Teams or Slack) have not been tossed aside by businesses.
+Country-wide lockdowns have reinforced how crucial technology can be in allowing people to communicate with each other.
+Many businesses have adopted home/remote working and business communication platforms (such as Zoom, Microsoft Teams or Slack) and this doesn’t seem to be something that will end with the pandemic.
 Facebook, for example, announced its plans in May 2020 to eventually allow most of its workforce to request to work remotely.
 Therefore, maintaining and improving this infrastructure, and creating new ways for work to be done collaboratively online, will likely continue to be in-demand well into the future.

 Many technology job roles can operate during the pandemic with relatively little disruption, in large part due to being able to be carried out online or remotely.
 Examples of these roles include software developers, QA testers and data scientists.